rositca-yancheva/friday-finance/dev-fullstack/README.md

 ## Technical Details

-If you were not lazy enough for stop right on the [TLDR](#tldr), nice!
+If you were not lazy enough for stop right on the [TL;DR](#tldr), nice!
 Here is a step-by-step explanation to you.

 ### General Instructions